A lead magnet that generated 40k leads in just 60 days. Sounds nice, right?

 - In-text.
 In-text lead magnet offers are pretty popular right now.
 You can find them in more bigger guides on the net.
 They work well because they can be used with any lead magnet type, are more subtle than pop-ups, and don’t break your flow with whatever you were doing (most likely reading an article).

 - Landing page.
 Landing pages can be a great way to present your lead magnets because you have a bit more room to work with than you would have a pop-up or an in-text offer.
 That means you have more space you can use to convince the visitor that this is something they need.
-We won’t go into details of how to create a high-converting landing page as that can be a post for itself.
+We won’t go into details about how to create a high-converting landing page as that can be a post for itself.

 - Resource page.
 A resource page is a viable option when you have several lead magnets ready (preferably of the same type).
-The most common ways business utilise it is to have all of the lead magnets in one place that people can look over and download right away (which doesn’t mean you can’t have the same lead magnets included elsewhere on your website).
+The most common ways business utilize it is to have all of the lead magnets in one place that people can look over and download right away (which doesn’t mean you can’t have the same lead magnets included elsewhere on your website).
 Here is a great resource page example from ActiveCollab (a project management tool).

 By clicking on any of the guides, you are seamlessly transferred to the respective landing page.